-Annual Improvements to MFRS 2012-2014 Cycle
+Annual Improvements to MFRSs 2012-2014 Cycle

-The Annual Improvements to MFRS 2012-2014 Cycle include a number of amendments to various MFRS, which applicable to the Company are summarised below.
-The Directors of the Company do not anticipate that the application of these amendments will have a significant impact on the Company's financial statements.
+The Annual Improvements to MFRSs 2012-2014 Cycle which include a number of amendments to various MFRSs, which are applicable to the Company, are summarised below.
+The directors of the Company do not anticipate that the application of these amendments will have a significant impact on the Company's financial statements.

-Standards Descriptions MFRS 7 Financial Instruments: The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and arrangement against the guidance for continuing involvement in MFRS 7 in order to assess whether the disclosures are required.
+Standards Descriptions MFRS 7 Financial The amendment clarifies that a servicing contract that includes a Instruments: fee can constitute continuing involvement in a financial asset.
+An Disclosures entity must assess the nature of the fee and arrangement against the guidance for continuing involvement in MFRS 7 in order to assess whether the disclosures are required.
 In addition, the amendment also clarifies that the disclosures in respect of offsetting of financial assets and financial liabilities are not required in the condensed interim financial report.